-1 For purposes of the lower sales tax rate discussed this advisory opinion, food coupons also means food stamps, electronic benefits transfer cards and any other method approved by the United States Department of Agriculture.
+For purposes of the state exemption discussed in this advisory opinion, food coupons also means food stamps, electronic benefits transfer cards and any other method approved by the United States Department of Agriculture.

-- Foods designed to be heated in the store - Hot and cold food to be eaten at a lunch counter, in a dining area or anywhere else in the store or in a nearby area such as a mall food court or that are considered "prepared meals or food" as discussed above - Vitamins and medicines (Note: Medicines sold by prescription are exempt from the 5% (6% effective June 1, 2007) state sales and use tax.) - Pet food - Any non-food items such as tissue, soap or other household goods
+- Foods designed to be heated in the store - Hot and cold food to be eaten at a lunch counter, in a dining area or anywhere else in the store or in a nearby area such as a mall food court or that are considered "prepared meals or food" as discussed above - Vitamins and medicines (Note: Medicines sold by prescription are exempt from the 6% state sales and use tax.) - Pet food - Any non-food items such as tissue, soap or other household goods

-Note: Some sales of meals and food may be exempt from the sales and use tax.
+Note: Some sales of meals and food may be exempt from state and local sales and use tax under other exemptions found in the sales and use tax law.
 For example, Code Section 12-36-2120(10) provides exemptions from the sales and use tax for (1) meals or foodstuff used in furnishing meals to school children within school buildings on a nonprofit basis; (2) meals or foodstuff provided to elderly or disabled persons at home by certain nonprofit organizations; (3) prepared or packaged foodstuff sold to nonprofit organizations for the homeless and needy; or (4) meals and prepared or packaged foodstuff sold to public and nonprofit organizations for congregate or in-home service to the homeless, needy, disabled adults over eighteen years of age or persons over sixty years of age (provided the meals or packaged foodstuffs in this item (4) are eligible for purchase with USDA food coupons).
 Code Section 12-36-2120(41) exempts from the sales and use tax tangible personal property, including meals or food, sold by certain nonprofit organizations.

-2. Must the above unprepared food items be purchased with USDA food coupons to be eligible for the lower sales tax rate beginning October 1, 2006?
+2. Must the above unprepared food items be purchased with USDA food coupons to be exempt from the state sales and use tax beginning November 1, 2007?